RS pfitscherjoch strasse mit hochfeiler

 Gran Pilastro

-The Gran Pilastro (Hochfeiler in German) is one of the boundary points between South Tyrol and North Tyrol and therefore between Italy and Austria.
-It was climbed for the first time in 1865, today it is famous for its 300 m high ice wall, one of the most-known climbing routes among alpinists.
+The Gran Pilastro (Hochfeiler in German) rises at the border between South Tyrol (Italy) and North Tyrol (Austria).
+It was first climbed in 1865 and its 300-metre high ice wall is well-known among alpinists.

-Possible stops with overnight accommodation: Rifugio Ponte di Ghiaccio (Edelraut Hut, 2,545 m a.s.l.) and Rifugio Gran Pilastro (Hochfeiler Hut, 2,715 m).
+Possible refreshment points with overnight accommodation: Rifugio Ponte di Ghiaccio (Edelrauthütte, 2,545 m a.s.l.) and Rifugio Gran Pilastro (Hochfeilerhütte, 2,715 m).

 Suggest an edit/correction